Preserving health

 The Phase 1 ALISON trial evaluates vididencel safety and efficacy in ovarian cancer.
 If successful, the trial opens up the potential development of vididencel as a novel maintenance treatment in this indication.

-The intratumoral immune primer ilixadencel has demonstrated signs of clinical efficacy in a range of hard-to-treat solid tumors.
-It also has a good safety profile in combination with other cancer drugs, such as tyrosine kinase inhibitors and immune checkpoint inhibitors, providing a potential novel combination treatment option for soft tissue sarcoma patients.
+The intratumoral immune primer ilixadencel has demonstrated signs of clinical efficacy in a range of hard-to-treat solid tumors, including renal cell carcinoma (RCC), hepatocellular carcinoma (HCC) and gastro-intestinal stromal tumors (GIST).
+It also has a good safety profile in combination with other cancer drugs, such as tyrosine kinase inhibitors and immune checkpoint inhibitors, providing a potential novel combination treatment option for tumors poorly responding to currently available therapies.

 Pipeline